nammonman/Equalizer-APO-eq-generator/README.md

 #
 # DOWNLOAD AND USE THIS SCRIPT AT YOUR OWN RISK!!
-## I cannot garuntee that this will work perfectly and not destroy your computer and/or speakers.
+## Although I have already tested this program with my own equipment, I cannot garuntee that this will work perfectly and not destroy your computer and/or speakers.
-### I do not hold any responsibility to any broken computers/speakers or any actual hearing problems that may occur after using this script.
+### I do not hold any responsibility to any broken computers/speakers or any hearing problems that may occur after using this program.
 please turn down your volume first then you can make it louder after i beg you pls == also be ready to mute the speaker ==
 #